Detecting dark matter using optically trapped Rydberg atom tweezer arrays

 Evolution of the state can be analyzed by solving the Schr\"odinger equation:

 which gives

-with ``dot'' denoting the derivative with respect to time and $\vec{r}_{\alpha\beta}\equiv\mel{\alpha}{\hat{\vec{r}}}{\beta}$.
-Because we are interested in the case that the state is initially $\ket{i}$ and that the effect of the interaction Hamiltonian can be perturbatively treated, at the leading order in perturbation,
+with the ``dot'' denoting the derivative with respect to time and $\vec{r}_{\alpha\beta}\equiv\mel{\alpha}{\hat{\vec{r}}}{\beta}$.
+Because we are interested in the case that the state is initially $\ket{i}$ (i.e., $C_i(0)=1$) and that the effect of the interaction Hamiltonian can be perturbatively treated, at the leading order in the perturbation,

 where $\eta\equiv\frac{1}{2} e \bar{E} (\vec{n}\cdot \vec{r}_{fi})$.
 Then we find

 In the resonance limit, i.e., $|m_X-\omega_{fi}|\ll m_X$ (with $\omega_{fi}\equiv|E_f-E_i|$), one of the terms in the right-hand side of Eq.\ \eqref{E:C_fi} dominates over the other.
 Neglecting the sub-dominant term, the transition probability from $\ket{i}$ to $\ket{f}$ at time $t$, which is given as $P_{fi} (t)=|C_{f}|^2$, is estimated as